Sanix-Darker/oscar/clients/java (for android)/README.md

 ## How to test:

-You can Run Test.java(Available on ./Oscartoki/Test.java) to see what happens!
+You can Run main function available on OscarTokiJava project to see what happens!
+Or just go to see implementations on "example_implementation_tests" directory.

 ## To build a new Jar